Focke-Wulf Fw 200 Condor: Operational history

-The Luftwaffe initially used the aircraft to support the Kriegsmarine, making great loops out across the North Sea and, following the fall of France, the Atlantic Ocean.
-The aircraft was used for maritime patrols and reconnaissance, searching for Allied convoys and warships that could be reported for targeting by U-boats.
-The Fw 200 could also carry a 1000 kg bomb load or naval mines to use against shipping, and it was claimed that from June 1940 to February 1941, they sank 331,122 tonnes (365,000 tons) of shipping despite a rather crude bombsight.
-The attacks were carried out at extremely low altitude in order to "bracket" the target ship with three bombs; this almost guaranteed a hit.
+A maritime-configured Fw 200 could carry a 1000 kg bomb load or mines to use against shipping, and it was claimed that from June 1940 to February 1941, they sank 331,122 tonnes (365,000 tons) of shipping despite being furnished with a rather crude bombsight.
+These attacks were typically carried out at extremely low altitude in order to "bracket" the target ship with three bombs; this almost guaranteed a hit.
 Winston Churchill called the Fw 200 the "Scourge of the Atlantic" during the Battle of the Atlantic due to its contribution to the heavy Allied shipping losses.

-Following the debut of what would become the Luftwaffe's primary seaborne maritime patrol aircraft, the rival trimotored BV 138C flying boat in March 1941; from mid-1941, Condor crews were instructed to stop attacking shipping and avoid all combat in order to preserve numbers.
+Following the debut of what would become the Luftwaffe's primary seaborne maritime patrol aircraft, the rival trimotor BV 138C flying boat in March 1941; from mid-1941, Condor crews were instructed to stop attacking shipping and avoid all combat in order to preserve numbers.
 In August, the first Fw 200 was shot down by a CAM ship-launched Hawker Hurricane, and the arrival of the U.S.-built Grumman Martlet, operating from the Royal Navy's new escort carriers, posed a serious threat.
 The six Martlets operated by the Royal Navy from the first escort carrier HMS Audacity shot down a total of seven Condors while escorting three convoys during her short career in the final months of 1941.
 On 14 August 1942, an Fw 200C-3 was the first German aircraft to be destroyed by USAAF pilots, after it was attacked by a Curtiss P-40C Warhawk and a Lockheed P-38F Lightning over Iceland.

-The Fw 200 was also used as a transport aircraft, notably flying supplies into Stalingrad in 1942.
-After late-1943, the Fw 200 came to be used solely for transport.
-For reconnaissance, it was replaced by the Junkers Ju 290, and even some examples of the Heinkel He 177 Greif bombers serving with Kampfgeschwader 40.
-With the Allied advance into France, maritime reconnaissance by the Luftwaffe became impossible as the Atlantic coast bases were captured.
-Production ended in 1944 with a total of 276 aircraft produced.
+The Fw 200 was also used as a transport aircraft, notably flying supplies into Stalingrad in 1943.
+The type was occasionally used in clandestine operations in support of German spies.
+After late 1943, the Fw 200 came to be used solely for transport.
+In the reconnaissance role, it was replaced with the Junkers Ju 290, and even some examples of the Heinkel He 177 Greif bombers serving with Kampfgeschwader 40.
+With the Allied advance into France, maritime reconnaissance by the Luftwaffe became impossible as the Atlantic coastal bases were captured.

-Several damaged Fw 200s landed in Spain during the war.
+Several damaged Fw 200s landed in Spain during the conflict.
 In the beginning, they were repaired and returned to their bases in France.
-After Operation Torch (the Allied invasion of French North Africa), the Spanish government interned four aircraft that arrived (although their crews were still allowed to return to Germany).
+After Operation Torch (the Allied invasion of French North Africa), the Spanish government interned four aircraft that arrived on Spanish territory (although their crews were still allowed to return to Germany).
 Since the aircraft could not be used, they were sold by Germany to Spain.
 One of the three flyable aircraft was then operated by the Spanish Air Force and the others used for spares.
 Because of damage and lack of spares, and for political reasons, they were grounded and scrapped around 1950.